bullejos/visualizing-an-imbricate-thrust-system/README.md

 ### Download the code

 The code can be found in the repository, it can be downloaded as ZIP by clicking in the green Code button.
-The necessary file is the notebook visualizing_an_imbricate_thrust_system.ipynb.
+The necessary file is the notebook `visualizing_an_imbricate_thrust_system.ipynb`.
 In this notebook we use libraries and packages like: plotlib, matplotli, pandas, numpy, sympy, etc. that are included at the begining.
 But we also use the file bezier.py from the repository https://github.com/torresjrjr/Bezier.py.

+### How to run the notebook

+You can run the notebook in [Jupyter-Notebook](https://jupyter.org/) or [Visual Studio Code](https://code.visualstudio.com/), you also need a Python kernel installed in your computer.
+We recommend installing [Anaconda](https://www.anaconda.com/) and launching Jupyter by typing `jupyter-notebook` in the Anaconda Prompt.

+To successfully run the notebook, you need to locate it in the same folder as the `data` directory and the file `bezier.py`.
+In order to do this, you may just extract the ZIP file with the whole repository.
+Then, launch Jupyter Notebook and select the notebook  `visualizing_an_imbricate_thrust_system.ipynb`.
+To run a cell, you can just click in the run button (next to the cell number) or click on it and press Ctrl+Enter.
+You're now ready to go!

+#### Authors:

+Manuel Bullejos, Manuel Martín-Martín